Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Mathematical Foundations for Data Science/Week2MFDS.md

 - This problem becomes very apparent when the number of equations become very large.
 - To avoid this one must use double-precision numbers.
 Albeit it being slow, the result will be more correct

+#### Operations Count for Gaussian Elimination
+The details for the operation counts for several operations done is explained in the page here: [[GaussianEliminationPython#Operations Count]]

 ### Ill Conditioned Systems
 Consider the following system of linear equations:
 $x_1 + 2x_2 = 10$